Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

 \section{\texorpdfstring{2$\times$2}{2x2} DiD designs}

 We begin our discussion by focusing on the canonical $2\times2$ DiD setup, which has two time periods---one before and one after treatment---and two groups---one that remains untreated in both periods and one that becomes treated in the second period.
-In our Medicaid example, we focus on comparisons between the 2014 expansion group (978 counties) and the non-expansion group as of 2019 (1,222 counties) in 2014 and 2013.
+In our Medicaid example, we focus on comparisons in 2014 and 2013 between the 2014 expansion group (978 counties) and the group that had not expanded by 2019 (1,222 counties).
 When we consider more complex designs, this kind of comparison will still play a role: it will be one $2 \times 2$ ``building block'' among many.

 Using these basic ingredients, we can now define a $2\times2$ DiD \textit{design}, composed of a causal target parameter, a treatment variable, an assumption under which it is identified, and an estimation approach, which will be the classic difference of two differences.
 This may be familiar territory in the simple case, but it is a crucial framework for building up appropriate techniques in more complex cases.